Duality for positive opetopes and positive zoom complexes: Abstract

 \section{Abstract}

-We show that the (positive) zoom complexes, here called {\em tree complexes}, with fairly natural morphisms, form a dual category to the category of positive opetopes with contraction epimorphisms.
-We also show how this duality can be slightly generalized to thicket complexes and opetopic cardinals.
+We show that the (positive) zoom complexes, with fairly natural morphisms, form a dual category to the category of positive opetopes with contraction epimorphisms.
+We also show how this duality can be slightly extended to opetopic cardinals.